ATECoder/units-amounts/src/items/readme.md

 # Feedback

-Arebis.UnitsAmounts is released as open source under the MIT license.
+cc.isr.UnitsAmounts is released as open source under the MIT license.
 Bug reports and contributions are welcome at the [Units Amounts] repository.

 [Arebis Units Amounts]: https://www.codeproject.com/Articles/611731/Working-with-Units-and-Amounts